antmicro/jswasi/README.md

 On Debian-like distributions it is as simple as running `apt install node-typescript`.
 The project can be built in two modes:

-- Standalone mode (default): `make standalone` - build kernel and provide it with the default index, init system and minimal userspace applications
+- Standalone mode (default): `make standalone` - build the kernel and provide it with a kernel config and a default index with an in-browser terminal emulator that can be used to interface with the app
 - Embed mode: `make embed` - build just the kernel

-Both of these commands produce the output in `dist/` directory
+Both of these commands produce the output in `dist/` directory.

 There is also a `MINIFY` variable which can be set to `1` in the `make` invocation to indicate that the runtime should be built into a single `jswasi.js` script.
 To build the project this way, you also need to have `esbuild` installed.